Nitrokey/nitrokey-app2/README.md

-# Alternative Nitrokey Application - nitrokey-app2
+# Nitrokey 3 Application - nitrokey-app2

-Work in Progress !!
+This application is not a replacement for the Nitrokey app.
+It is an application designed to manage Nitrokey 3 devices.
+Currently, the app only allows you to update the Nitrokey 3 devices.

 ## To run on Linux: